 It was an impetuous trip to Andamans which turned out to be reinvigorating for the soul.

-Heading to the place of stay which for us was Andaman Castle located near the marine drive of Portblair.
+We headed to the place of stay, which for us was Andaman Castle located near the marine drive of Portblair.
 One have a number of options to stay at Portblair but I would suggest to go for resorts located near the Marine Drive which can add up to your night giving you the option for taking a soothing walk near the coast.

 We started our day off by visiting “Cellular Jail” which is known to many of us as “KALAPAANI ki SAZA“.